google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS1E01-creating-a-collaborative-environment.md

 In this episode:

-* Roles and place in Design and Development
+* Roles and place in design and development
 * Designing in an open space
-* Design Sprints
+* Design sprints
-* Jake's Service Workers
+* Jake's service workers
 * Designers lack of version control

 <!-- <a href="http://feeds.feedburner.com/Http203Podcast">